ibexa/documentation-developer/docs/snippets/update/merge_composer.md

 git checkout --theirs composer.lock && git add composer.lock
 ```

-If you do not keep a copy of `composer.lock` in the branch, you may also remove it by running:
+If you don't keep a copy of `composer.lock` in the branch, you may also remove it by running:

 ``` bash
 git rm composer.lock